Tibbs12/Dressy/README.md

 # Main Application Files
-Here are the basic files for a New Project within Android Studio
+Here are the basic 'New Project' files for Dressy